jquense/sass-tailwind-functions/README.md

 bundlers like webpack, et all also allow passing options to sass, follow specific instuctions for each tool (e.g. sass-loader)

+You can also create functions for the [modern sass API](https://sass-lang.com/documentation/js-api/) by importing `sass-tailwind-functions/modern`.

 ## Usage

 If configured correctly both the `theme`, `screen` and `e` functions will